 I am registered with MLDUK having qualified in the Vodder technique, June 2014 in Austria.

-I have an existing CRB and am fully insured through Batens insurance brokers.
+I have an existing DBS and am fully insured through Batens insurance brokers.
 I am a member of the Federation of Holistic therapists, Association of Reflexologists and MLDUK.